 Student affairs is comprised of two departments.
-The office of student success provides support and services that promote academic success.
-The office of student engagement and events facilitates activities that support student well-being.
+The Office of Student Success provides support and services that promote academic success.
+The Office of Student Engagement and Events facilitates activities that support student well-being, including student organizations and student-led events.